paigeweber13/fine-hardware-visualization/README.md

    - note: doesn't seem to be able to re-initialize, so you can't change the group name.
 Have to specify all at the beginning and then call likwid_markerSwitch()
- - check out brandon's bw and lat code, report on that
  - How does likwid behave when you..
   - NOTE: expected performance is 371 GFlop/s
  	- pin 1 omp thread to each physical thread?